locka99/cpp-to-rust-book/features_of_rust/comments.md

 pub const NOT_FOUND = 404;
 ```

+Runnining `cargo doc` on a project will cause HTML documentation to be produced from annotated comments within the file.

-Documentation beyond a triple-slash comment is in Markdown format, just like this guide.
+Annotation is written in Markdown format.
 That means you have a human readable language for writing rich-text documentation and if it's not enough you can resort to HTML via tags.

-The easiest way to produce documentation is to invoke `cargo doc`.

 See here for [full documentation](https://doc.rust-lang.org/book/documentation.html)